The Bobby Fuller Four: Aftermath

 Bobby Fuller died under mysterious circumstances on July 18, 1966.
 His body was found beaten inside his car parked just outside of his Hollywood home.
 Evidence suggests that he had ingested gasoline.
 Initially, these details were not released to the public.
 Although many of his friends suspected he might have been murdered by mobsters, Fuller's death was officially ruled a suicide by police.

+In November 2008, the Los Angeles County Department of Coroner conducted a formal case review of the 1966 death of Robert Gaston Fuller at the request of Dr. Lakshmanan.
+The review was triggered by a letter from Neville Johnson, an attorney representing the decedent's heir, who requested that Fuller's body be exhumed and re-examined.
+The subsequent case review, authored by Chief of the Forensic Medicine Division Dr. Christopher Rogers, re-evaluated the original autopsy findings.
+Dr. Rogers noted that while the initial death was closed as asphyxia due to gasoline inhalation, the original description of numerous petechial hemorrhages "appears excessive" and could not be fully explained as mere positioning artifacts.
+The report concluded that the original cause of death was largely based on circumstantial surroundings rather than definitive forensic testing, stating, "I am not certain that asphyxia from causes other than gasoline has been ruled out".
+Dr. Rogers recommended obtaining the original police records, scene photographs, and suicide team notes for further verification.

 At the death of Fuller, the group disbanded.
 Their final single, "It's Love, Come What May" was only released in limited quantities as a promotional recording.
 Months later, Keane arranged the formation of the Randy Fuller Four in an attempt to capitalize on the previous success of the Bobby Fuller Four, complete with Randy Fuller on bass and rhythm guitar, DeWayne Quirico returning on drums, and Mike Ciccarelli and Howard Steele (other former El Paso musicians) on lead guitar and bass, respectively.
 The group released a few singles (including overdubbing the Bobby Fuller Four's "It's Love, Come What May"), but disbanded less than a year later in 1967 without any chart success.

 Most former members of the Bobby Fuller Four remained active in the music industry after the group disbanded.
 Jim Reese died in 1991 after suffering a fatal heart attack whilst playing a round of golf.

 Bobby Fuller has been the subject of two books: I Fought The Law: The Life and Strange Death of Bobby Fuller by Miriam Linna & Randell Fuller (2015); and Rock & Roll Mustangs by Stephen J. McParland (2009 and with an updated edition released in 2021).